Rimadyl – Risks, Side Effects & Alternatives Every Dog Lover Should Know About

 Benefits of these all-natural formulas:

-While the FDA has not yet banned Rimadyl from the marketplace, they ordered Pfizer to add death as a potential side effect in their marketing and labels.
+However, as more reports have surfaced about dogs who died or experienced dangerous side effects from taking Rimadyl, the FDA began receiving numerous complaints.
+While the FDA has not yet banned Rimadyl from the marketplace, they ordered Pfizer to add “death” as a potential side effect in their marketing and labels.
 Pfizer complained that this would hurt sales of Rimadyl significantly, so they stopped running all their television ads for the drug.

 Frequently Asked Questions About Rimadyl